jpau/blog/content/posts/sql-notebooks-will-become-the-norm.md

 Analyses using procedural languages (Python, R, Julia, ...) resemble lab reports with baked-in code ("notebooks").
 SQL analyses instead take an "Etch A Sketch" workflow: write a single query, snapshot it, then erase and start over.

+SQL notebooks will become the norm for analytics.

 Notebooks will become the norm for SQL analysis as three things happen:

 * SQL notebook offerings improve